-Living aquatic resources make a crucial contribution to food security, particularly in the coastal zone, as a source of high value protein, providing the sustenance that supports livelihoods, social structures and economic development.
-In South Asia fish contributes more than half of the animal protein intake in the diet of coastal communities.
-In the Maldives and Bangladesh, for instance, fish contributes as much as 80 percent of the animal protein intake.
-This has direct nutritional implications for the fishery dependent, poor and marginalized coastal communities.
+In South Asia, fish contributes more than half of the animal protein intake in the diets of coastal communities.
+In the Maldives and Bangladesh, for instance, fish contributes as much as 80 per cent of the animal protein intake.
+This has direct nutritional implications for the fishery-dependent, poor marginalized coastal communities.

 Governments in the South Asian region have, however, not sufficiently recognized the ecological, human and economic significance of coastal areas, and of the resources within them.
-These dimensions have not been sufficiently incorporated in environmental laws and regulations and in the macro economic policies pursued by governments in the region.
+These dimensions have not been sufficiently incorporated in environmental laws and regulations and in the macroeconomic policies pursued by governments in the region.

-While the workshop specifically focused on the coastal zone, attention was drawn to the fragmented and compartmentalized view, which often dominates mainstream thinking.
-Coastal zones are part of the broader ecological horizons that include inland areas and waters.
+While the workshop specifically focused on the coastal zone, attention was drawn to the fragmented and compartmentalized view which often dominates mainstream thinking.
+Coastal zones are part of broader ecological horizons that include inland areas and waters.
 Activities in these have direct implications for the coast.

-The inter-relationships between agricultural activities and marine activities were discussed and recognized.
-In Bangladesh, although agriculture is predominantly a flood-plain activity, it is directly connected to the coastal ecosystem through major rivers and tributaries leading to the sea.
-Thus rice and fish is produced from the same agricultural land when flood waters enter the fields.
-Interconnections of a similar nature between rivers, canals, lagoon and the sea are a vital component in the fishery production cycle in parts of Sri Lanka and India.
-It is such relationships within the totality of water bodies, which account for the high diversity of fish species in the South Asian region.
-Thus Bangladesh with some 400 fish species has one of the richest inland fisheries in the world.
+The inter-relationships between agricultural and marine activities were recognized and discussed.
+In Bangladesh, although agriculture is predominantly a floodplain activity, it is directly connected to the coastal ecosystem through major rivers and tributaries leading to the sea.
+Thus, rice and fish are produced from the same Agricultural land when flood waters enter the fields.
+Interconnections of a similar nature among rivers, canals, lagoons and seas are vital components in and the fishery production cycle in parts of Sri Lanka and India.
+It is such relationships, within the totality of water bodies, which accounts for the high diversity of fish species in the South Asian region.
+Thus, Bangladesh, with around 400 fish species, has one of the richest inland fisheries in the world.

-Despite the enormous significance of inland fisheries in Bangladesh and the importance of the flood-plain ecology to the wider agricultural system, international donors are spending millions of dollars implementing the Flood Action Plan.
-This project plans to turn the flood plains into dry land to promote a 'green revolution' in the rice fields, and 'blue revolution' in the water.
-As a result one-third of Bangladesh's flood plan areas, along with the complex flood-plain ecosystem will vanish in only two decades.
+Despite the enormous significance of inland fisheries in Bangladesh and the importance of the floodplain ecology to the wider agricultural system, international donors are spending millions of dollars implementing the Flood Action Plan.
+This project plans to turn the floodplain ecology into dry land to promote a 'green revolution' in the rice fields, and a 'blue revolution' in the water.
+As a result, one-third of Bangladesh's floodplain areas, along with the complex floodplain ecosystems, will vanish in only two decades.